jgray13/Temperature-Converter/README.md

 # Temperature-Converter

-A temperature converter made with HTML, CSS and javaScript.
+A temperature converter made with HTML, CSS and JavaScript.

 Enter a number to convert fahrenheit and celsius.